The Mandalorian teaser trailer reveals a brand new Star Wars character

 The Mandalorian's cast is an eclectic bunch, with Wen and Nolte joined by supporting characters played by Werner Herzog, Taika Waititi, Giancarlo Esposito and Carl Weathers.
 Eventually, there'll be so much Star Wars content around that it'll be easier to make a list of actors who haven't appeared in the galaxy far, far away in some form.

 As mentioned, we're now just seven days from the first episode of The Mandalorian.
-It arrives alongside Disney Plus on the 12th of November, and then the rest will roll out on a weekly basis.
+It arrives alongside Disney Plus on the November 12, and then the rest will roll out on a weekly basis.

 - Here are the best sci-fi movies